Native Americans and Ukrainians in a Parallel World

 Chief Chuck Hoskin, Jr

-The Cherokee Nation stands with the people of Ukraine and condemn in the strongest possible terms the unlawful invasion by the Russian Federation.
-Our Nation knows well how vitally important the right to self-determination is because, in our history, we have at times been denied that right and the ability to chart our own destiny as a peoples.
+The Cherokee Nation stands with the people of Ukraine.
+It condemns in the strongest possible terms the unlawful invasion by the Russian Federation.
+Our Nation knows well how vitally important the right to self-determination is because, in our history, we have at times been denied that right and the ability to chart our own destiny as a people.

 To see this unjustified use of brutal force is both disheartening and distressing.
-It also is in direct contravention of Russia’s obligations in the UN Charter safeguarding the territorial integrity of states and the International Covenant on Civil and Political Rights which state in clear and unequivocal terms that all peoples have a right to self-determination.
-That includes, of course, the Ukrainian Peoples.
+It is also in direct contravention of Russia’s obligations under the UN Charter, which safeguards the territorial integrity of states, and the International Covenant on Civil and Political Rights, which states in clear and unequivocal terms that all peoples have the right to self-determination.
+That includes, of course, the Ukrainian people.
 We call on the United States and all its NATO allies to stand steadfast and resolute and take all necessary steps to repel this heinous act of aggression.

 Source: Chief Chuck Hoskin, Jr’s Facebook Page and X Account.
 In 2022, X was known as Twitter.